HemantPandagre/iOS-CleanArchitecture-Swift-Storyboard/README.md

   The 'Interactor' file is responsible for the business logic.

 ###### Presenter:
-  The 'Presenter' file is responsible for transforming the data into viewmodel and send to the view (___VARIABLE_sceneName___ViewController) for displaing the data.
+  The 'Presenter' file is responsible for transforming the data into viewmodel and send to the view for displaing the data.

 ###### Router:
   The 'Router' file is responsible for navigation process and data passing.